magento/devdocs/guides/v2.2/release-notes/alpha/Magento 2.2 Alpha Testing Environments.md

 github_link: alpha/Magento 2.2.0 Alpha Testing Environments.md
 ---

 We encourage you to download and use Magento 2.2.0 Alpha in whichever environment you typically run your Magento installations.
-However, for informational purposes, we are sharing some of the specifications for environments that we use for 2.2.0 testing.
+For informational purposes, though, we are sharing specifications for some of our 2.2.0 testing environments.

-Here's an overview of how we define types of agento installation
+Here's an overview of how we use these terms in the following tables:

 * Enterprise